Categories

 • Marie Badiane-Mbuyu, Alexander & Partner: "There is money in Africa.
 We absolutely have to stop the narrative that Africa is poor.
 We need a change in our hearts, in our minds and we need a fair distribution."

-At the end, the organizer Timi Olanrewaju from Lead Africa International eV together: "We want to be responsible for our own narrative.
+At the end, the organizer Timi Olanrewaju of Lead Africa International eV together: "We want to be responsible for our own narrative.
 Africa is the solution to the global energy problem."

 The combination of hy-fcell trade fair and G-PAD Forum on October 9, 2024 provided an exceptional platform for honest and inspiring discussions, new collaborations and possible business opportunities.